 Why do people engage in flirting on Facebook while in a relationship?

 What would make you want to have that cake and still eat it?

 The reasons vary from person to person.
 Maybe you like the attention.
-Perhaps you want to attract married women.
+Perhaps you want to attract a married woman.
 It could be that you get more from flirty interactions with strangers online than you do from your committed partner.

 It all depends on who you are and what you want.
 However, there are a few reasons that pretty much cut across the boat for most people who choose to walk both paths.